 Coney Island is a highlight for many visitors to Luna Park.
 It’s a huge indoor wonderland of spinning and undulating weirdness and is presented in a beautifully preserved condition, retaining much of the same attractions as when the park first opened in the 1930s.
 You can also pay to enter Coney Island, which is seperate to the rest of the park, and spend as much time as you want on the wobbling Turkey Trot, steep slippery dips, or softly challenging Joy Wheel.

-Food and drink There’s quite a few dining options at Luna Park and most of them are exactly as you’d expect – hot dogs, burgers, fairy floss, and other deep fried delights.
-You can book in for a more upmarket experience at the Deck, a Mod-Oz restaurant with bang-on-the-water views of the bridge and Opera House.
-They also offer high tea and fine dining options on the Ferris wheel if you fancy a posh meal in an elevated cage.
-The park also has the Hungry Horse, a carousel themed diner that serves up sticky pork ribs, fried chicken, tacos and more classic Americana options.
-If you prefer your lunch on a stick, pluto pups can be procured from Helter Skelter, the resident retro kiosk.
-Or, just skip real meals altogether and get a cone laden with a spectrum of colourful scoops or a towering cloud of fairy floss.
+There are quite a few dining options at Luna Park and most of them are exactly as you’d expect – burgers, fairy floss, and other deep-fried delights.
+The park has the Hungry Horse, a carousel themed diner that serves up nachos, pulled beef po boy, tacos and more classic diner options.
+If you prefer your lunch on the go, hotdogs can be procured from Helter Skelter, the resident retro kiosk.
+Or, just skip "real" meals altogether and get a cone laden with a spectrum of colourful scoops or a towering cloud of fairy floss.
 Bring on that sugar high.